Clallam (steamboat): Rising water on board

 As the gale rose in the Strait, First Officer George W. Doney was in command at the pilot house, while Captain Roberts was resting in his cabin.
 As the ship's rolling increased, Captain Roberts, realizing the ship was in distress, came to the pilot house.
-Chief Engineer Scott A. DeLaunay called up the speaking tube to report that a deadlight had been smashed in and the ship was taking on water.
+Chief Engineer Scott A. DeLaunay called up the speaking tube to report that a deadlight (a shutter fastened over a ship’s porthole in stormy weather) had been smashed in and the ship was taking on water.
 Captain Roberts sent Doney to find out what was happening.

 It turned out that the deadlight, which had been previously broken and then repaired, but not apparently very well, had been smashed in by the storm waves.
 Engineer De Launay went to the pilot house and reported in person the situation to Captain Roberts.
 Roberts went down to the engine room, where he found it was waist deep in water.
 The engineering staff had tried to plug up the hole using blankets stuffed in and held in place with nailed down boards.
 These efforts had obviously failed.

 Just how this appalling situation had come about was never completely cleared up.
 Either Clallams pumps were defective, clogged with coal or other debris or were operated incorrectly by chief engineer De Launay.
 Rather than evacuating water from the vessel, the pumps appear to have moved water into it.
-Back up pumps also failed.
+The backup pumps also failed.
 At about 3:00 p.m., the rising water quenched the vessel's boiler fire, leaving her without power.